canal-ourcq-villette-credit-hugo-dominguez-le-bonb

 Wednesday, May 7

-Let’s indulge in a dinner-concert under the stars with Jazz at Bagatelle
+Let's enjoy a dinner-concert under the stars with Jazz at Bagatelle

-Melville, a jazz institution in Paris, is offering a new green space for the beautiful days ahead.
-Starting from May 7, the club is moving out of its 8th district walls and inviting us every Wednesday to Bagatelle Park for a new jazzy experience under the stars.
-On the agenda: open-air dinner-concerts featuring a curated lineup of artists and a four-course meal crafted by Chef Malcolm Ecolasse (who has worked with Éric Frechon and Jean-François Piège).
+Melville, a jazz institution in Paris, is gracing us with a new green space for the sunny days ahead.
+Starting May 7, the club is moving out of its 8th district walls and is inviting us every Wednesday to the Bagatelle park for a new jazzy experience under the stars.
+What's on the agenda?
+Dinner-concerts in the open air, featuring a sharp lineup of artists and a four-course meal crafted by Chef Malcolm Ecolasse (who has worked with Éric Frechon and Jean-François Piège).

 Jazz at Bagatelle by Le Melville